Parallel Compatibility of Various Firmware Versions

 ).
 However, if the new machine is running 74.30 or presumably any later 74.XX version, it doesn't work.
 See this post

-** Firmware version 71.71 is for the PIP-5048MG / Axpert MKS II (450 V SCC, PF1.0); from the paralleling constant, it looks like it might be possible to parallel machines with 145 V max SCCs with others with 450 V max SCCs.
+** Firmware versions marked with two asterisks are for the PIP-5048MG / Axpert MKS II (450 V SCC, PF1.0); from the paralleling constant, it looks like it might be possible to parallel machines with 145 V max SCCs with others with 450 V max SCCs.
 However, this seems unlikely.

 † It seems that dual/triple SCC models can't be paralleled with anything else, at least at this stage.